Maimonides: The World to Come

-Maimonides and Kabbalah
+Views on contemporary Kabbalah

 Maimonides was not known as a supporter of Kabbalah, although a strong intellectual type of mysticism has been discerned in his philosophy.
 In The Guide for the Perplexed, Maimonides declares his intention to conceal from the average reader his explanations of Sod (Note: "Within [the Torah] there is also another part which is called 'hidden' (mutsnaʿ), and this [concerns] the secrets (sodot) which the human intellect cannot attain, like the meanings of the statutes (ḥukim) and other hidden secrets.
 They can neither be attained through the intellect nor through sheer volition, but they are revealed before Him who created [the Torah]".
 (Abraham ben Asher, The Or ha-Sekhel)) esoteric meanings of Torah.
 The nature of these "secrets" is debated.
 Religious Jewish rationalists, and the mainstream academic view, read Maimonides' Aristotelianism as a mutually-exclusive alternative metaphysics to Kabbalah.
 Some academics hold that Maimonides' project fought against the Proto-Kabbalah of his time.

 Maimonides employed rationalism to defend Judaism rather than limit inquiry of Sod only to rationalism.
 His rationalism, if not taken as an opposition, (Note: Contemporary academic views in the study of Jewish mysticism, hold that 12–13th century Kabbalists wrote down and systemised their transmitted oral doctrines in oppositional response to Maimonidean rationalism.
 See e.g. Moshe Idel, Kabbalah: New Perspectives) also assisted the Kabbalists, purifying their transmitted teaching from mistaken corporeal interpretations that could have been made from Hekhalot literature, (Note: The first comprehensive systemiser of Kabbalah, Moses ben Jacob Cordovero, for example, was influenced by Maimonides.
 One example is his instruction to undercut any conception of a Kabbalistic idea after grasping it in the mind.
 One's intellect runs to God in learning the idea, then returns in qualified rejection of false spatial/temporal conceptions of the idea's truth, as the human mind can only think in material references.
 Cited in Louis Jacobs, The Jewish Religion: A Companion, Oxford University Press, 1995, entry on Cordovero.) though Kabbalists held that their theosophy alone allowed human access to Divine mysteries.

+Published works

+Maimonides, who was revered for his personality as well as for his writings, led a busy life, and wrote many of his works while travelling or in temporary accommodation.
+Most of his work was originally compiled in Arabic, though he also wrote some of his religious tracts in Hebrew, with many of the earliest translations by other scholars existing primarily in Greek and Latin.